hph/stateful-react-container-webpack-plugin/README.md

 - `noState` (default: `false`): Omits the data attribute and its value.
 This is useful if you only want this plugin to generate the container element and are not using server rendering.
+- `position` (default: `'start'`): Determines whether the container is immediately after the opening body tag or immediately before the closing tag.
+  Can be either `'start'` or `'end'`.

 ### Example output